fgmourao/Lab_Projects/PNPD_Postdoc_Project/Matlab Scripts/README.md

 - Organize channels according to the electrodes map<br />
 - Estimate the CS modulating signal from digital pulses<br />
 - Concatenate the modulator signal as channel 1<br />
-- Organize data by trials and behavior events<br />
+- Organize data by trials and by behavior events<br />
 - Make some plots<br />

 sFFT_spectrogram.m
 - Short-time FFT by matlab built function spectrogram <br />

 sFFT_spectrogram_Full_Trials.m
-- Organizing data from the spectrogram considering the trial periods<br />
+- Organizing data from the spectrogram considering the trial periods - sound on/off<br />
 - Make some plots<br />

 sFFT_spectrogram_behavior.m